 5. Evaluate and Review.

 After you’ve tested the project, it’s time to evaluate and review it.
 This is where you’ll take a step back and look at the project.

 What worked well?
 What didn’t work well?
 What could be improved?

 And based on your evaluation, you can decide whether or not to continue with the project.
 You can move on to the next iteration if everything goes well.
 But if some areas need improvement, you can make the necessary changes.

 An iterative process is a cycle of repeated steps until a desired goal or result is achieved.
 In design, iteration is often used to explore multiple solutions to a problem and gradually refine them based on feedback from users or other stakeholders.

-One of the benefits of using an iterative process is that it allows for course corrections along the way.
-This can be especially helpful when working on complex issues where problems are difficult to totally anticipate upfront.
+One of the benefits of using an iterative process model is that it allows for course corrections along the way.
+This can be especially helpful when working on complex issues where problems are challenging to anticipate upfront.

 Iterative processes are also well suited for Agile development environments where requirements may change over time.
-By revisiting and revising designs regularly makes accommodating new insights or feedback easier.
+Revisiting and revising designs regularly makes accommodating new insights or feedback easier.